Semi-Markov Processes in Open Quantum Systems. III. Large Deviations of First Passage Time Statistics: Quantum Two-Level System

-Then, the right-hand side of Eq.~(\ref{FPTKURinSCGF}), or the classical kinetic bound, is In Fig.~(\ref{fig4})(a), using two independent dimensionless parameters, $r_0/\Omega$ and $\bar{n}$, we numerically depict the exact curve on which the inequality~(\ref{FPTKURinSCGF}) reduces to an equality.
-We see that quantum violation of the KUR is not uncommon in the parameter space; see the shaded area therein.
-Equations~(\ref{KURLHS}) and~(\ref{KURRHS}) simply explain the validity of the KUR at very small and large $r_0/\Omega$.
-If the Rabi frequency is very large, $\it i.e.$, $r_0/\Omega\ll 1$, the two equations are approximately $1/r_-$ and $1/r$, respectively.
-Obviously, $1/r_- >1/r$.
+In Fig.~\ref{fig4}(a), using two independent dimensionless parameters, $r_0/\Omega$ and $\bar{n}$, we numerically depict the exact curve on which the inequality~(\ref{FPTKURinSCGF}) reduces to an equality.
+We observe that quantum violations of the KUR are not uncommon in the parameter space, as indicated by the shaded area.
+Equations~(\ref{KURLHS}) and~(\ref{KURRHS}) explain the validity of the KUR at very small and large values of $r_0/\Omega$.
+If the Rabi frequency is very large, $\it i.e.$, $r_0/\Omega\ll 1$, the two equations approximate $1/r_-$ and $1/r$, respectively.
+Clearly, $1/r_- >1/r$.
 If the Rabi frequency is very small, $\it i.e.$, $r_0/\Omega\gg 1$, the two equations are approximately the equations for the classical KUR in an incoherent TLS.
-Under this situation, the inequality must be valid~\cite{Garrahan2017}.
-An algebra also proves this.
-Note that these two cases are independent of $\bar n$.
-We see that quantum violations of the KUR mainly occurs at smaller $\bar n$ and intermediate Rabi frequencies.
-To illustrate this observation, in Fig.~(\ref{fig4})(b), we specifically depict Eqs.~(\ref{KURLHS}) and~(\ref{KURRHS}) as functions of $r_0/\Omega$ at fixed $\bar n=0.15$.
+Under these conditions, the inequality must hold~\cite{Garrahan2017}, as also demonstrated by algebraic analysis.
+Notably, these two cases are independent of $\bar n$.
+We find that quantum violations of the KUR mainly occur at smaller $\bar n$ value and intermediate Rabi frequencies.
+To illustrate this observation, in Fig.~\ref{fig4}(b), we specifically depict Eqs.~(\ref{KURLHS}) and~(\ref{KURRHS}) as functions of $r_0/\Omega$ at fixed $\bar n=0.15$.

 There are two quantum bounds for the KUR in the literature.
-On the basis of the sMP perspective on quantum jump trajectories, Carollo {\it et al.} derived a factor $\chi$ to replace the mean activity~\cite{Carollo2019}, The precise meanings of the involved coefficients are discussed in Appendix B. We show the numerical data for the quantum bound $1/\chi$ in Fig.~(\ref{fig4})(b); see the dashed curve.
-Another interesting quantum bound was proposed by Van Yu and Saito~\cite{VanVu2022}.
-They corrected the mean activity to Considering that Ref.~\cite{Kewming2023} presented a careful derivation, we do not explain the correction but only directly present the final expression.
-We depict the quantum bound $1/(\langle k\rangle+Q)$ in Fig.~(\ref{fig4})(b); see the dotted curve therein.
-We see that these two quantum bounds are always valid.
-In particular, they uniformly converge to the classical bound at larger $r_0/\Omega$, that is, that of the incoherent TLS.
-At a larger Rabi frequency, however, their predictions completely deviate.
-Apparently, the bound of Eq.~(\ref{Carollochifactor}) is better than the bound of Eq. (\ref{TanSaitobound}).
+On the basis of the SMP perspective, Carollo {\it et al.} derived a factor $\chi$ to replace the mean activity~\cite{Carollo2019}, The precise meanings of the involved coefficients are detailed in Appendix B. We present the numerical data for the quantum bound $1/\chi$ in Fig.~\ref{fig4}(b); see the dashed curve.
+Another quantum bound was proposed by Tan and Saito~\cite{VanVu2022}.
+They corrected the mean activity to